stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 ### Loose Ends

 A KTX image is a binary format with _little endian_ byte ordering whereas Java is big-endian by default.
-We _could_ load the entire file into an NIO byte buffer with little endian ordering which has a similar API to the data stream but we would prefer to stick with I/O streams for consistency with the existing loaders.
+We _could_ load the entire file into an NIO byte buffer with little endian ordering, which has a similar API to the data stream, but we would prefer to stick with I/O streams for consistency with the existing loaders.
 Additionally we anticipate that we will need to support other little endian file formats in the future.

-The matter is further complicated when one considers the weird implementation of the `DataInputStream` class where __all__ the methods are declared `final` (though not the class itself oddly enough) so it is essentially closed for extension.
+The matter is further complicated when one considers the weird implementation of the `DataInputStream` class where __all__ methods are declared `final` (though not the class itself oddly enough) so it is essentially closed for extension.
 This class implements `DataInput` but there is no way to provide a custom implementation of this interface to the stream, so the abstraction is completely pointless.
 Therefore we are forced to completely re-implement the whole data stream class rather than building on what is already available - great design!

 We start with a custom data stream wrapper: